videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 can take steps in whatever order they choose and they don't offer any guarantee about the speed in which they will take such steps.
-One problem with this model is that while it can be simple to describe and closer to reality, it still doesn't reflects it properly.
-For example a process might take infinitely long to respond to a request, but in a real project, we would probably impose a timeout on said request, and once the time out expires we will abort the request.
+One problem with this model is that while it can be simple to describe and closer to reality, it still doesn't reflect it properly.
+For example, a process might take infinitely long to respond to a request, but in a real project, we would probably impose a timeout on said request, and once the timeout expires we will abort the request.
 A difficulty that comes with this model is how to assure the liveness condition of a process.
-One of the most famous _impossibility results_, the ["Impossibility of Consensus with one Faulty Process"](http://cs-www.cs.yale.edu/homes/arvind/cs425/doc/fischer.pdf) belongs to this timing model, where it is not possible to detect if a process has crashed, or if the process is just taking infinitely long time to reply to a message.
+One of the most famous _impossibility results_, the ["Impossibility of Consensus with one Faulty Process"](http://cs-www.cs.yale.edu/homes/arvind/cs425/doc/fischer.pdf) belongs to this timing model, where it is not possible to detect if a process has crashed, or if the process is just taking an infinitely long time to reply to a message.

 In the **partially synchronous model**, components have some